FrancescoCarrabino/depthOBJ/README.md

                                                 subset = 'validation')
     ```

-Now, the dataset is ready to be used to train Neural Networks' models.
+Now the dataset is ready to be used to train Neural Networks models.

 # Images and Representative Models
-The dataset is composed by 19440 - coloured just for the sake of it - depth maps, with one representative 3D mesh collected from [ShapeNet](https://www.shapenet.org/) Core V2 dataset, from which we also collected the meshes to render out the depth maps. </br>
+The dataset is composed by 19440 depth maps, with one representative 3D mesh collected from [ShapeNet](https://www.shapenet.org/) Core V2 dataset, from which we also collected the meshes to render out the depth maps. </br>
 The representative meshes are selected following these criteria:
-> - **generality:** the idea behind representativity can be build around the common image that comes to mind usually when thinking about an object.
+> - **generality:** the idea behind representativity can be build around the common image that comes to mind when thinking about an object.
 While different designs are often found around us, a chair remains a chair and a bed remains a bed.
 Choosing our representative mesh, we tried to keep faith to this idea of generality.
 > - **size:** we tried to limit the size of our files in a way that they could still be very detailed, but also not too heavy.
-> - **topology:** a clean topology is crucial for the quality of the final application and was also a big focus for allowing future applications that could act on feature-based deformation and transformation.
+> - **topology:** a clean topology is crucial for the quality of the final application and was also a major factor allowing future applications that could act on feature-based deformation and transformation.

 ***